opsmill/infrahub/python_sdk/README.md

 ### Installing optional extras

-Extra's can be installed as part of the Python SDK and are not installed by default.
+Extras can be installed as part of the Python SDK and are not installed by default.

 #### ctl

-The ctl extra provides the infrahubctl command, which allows you to interact with an Infrahub instance.
+The ctl extra provides the `infrahubctl` command, which allows you to interact with an Infrahub instance.

 ```bash
 pip install 'infrahub-sdk[ctl]'